 9 x 12 inches is the next step up.
 This size is capable of doing much more.
 A 9 x 12 inch press is good for someone with a small budget and little space.
 This is a cheap heat press and a great size for starting out with.
 Capable of pressing tees and everything else, you won’t be too limited by the size.
 However, if you want to do transfers larger than 8 x 11, you will be better off with a larger press.
 For a quality 9 x 12 inch press read our review of the Stahls’ Craft Press.

 12 x 15 inch machines are just a step away from a full sized press.
 This size tends only to be sold as part of a multifunction heat press set.
 These units have attachments in order to press plates, mugs and caps alongside the flat press for garments.
 This size of t-shirt press is good for basically all projects.
 You are able to do transfers in two stages if you have a transfer that is a bit bigger every now and again.

-If you want to learn more about multifunction or multi-press heat press machines, you can read our article on them here.
+If you want to learn more about multifunction machines, you can read our article on them here.

 15 x 15 Full Sized Heat Press

-A 15 x 15 inch heat press is the machine we would recommend getting.
-This size is good for doing most (if not all) things easily.
+A 15 x 15 inch heat press is the size we would recommend getting.
+This size is good for doing most (if not all) projects easily.
 15 x 15 inch presses are by far the most popular size and so there is a great range available at very competitive prices.

 In our opinion, unless you need a label press, you should get a 15 x 15 inch machine.
 You won’t grow out of it as is likely with the smaller options.